Someone is €1m richer after tonight’s Lotto Plus 1 draw

 He was treated at the scene by emergency services personnel but was pronounced dead a short time later.

-Officers have since arrested a man in his 20s in connection with the incident and he is being questioned at Finglas Garda Station.
+A man in his 20s was arrested shortly afterwards in connection with the incident and is being detained at Finglas Garda Station.

-The body of dead man is still at the scene and the State Pathologist has been notified.
+Local Sinn Fein Councillor, Paul Donnelly, said the community is in shock.

-A Garda forensic examination will take place and an incident room has been established at Blanchardstown Garda Station.
+He said: “Its aboslutely tragic to hear that we’ve had another violent death in Dublin 15.

 Anyone with information is asked to contact Blanchardstown Garda Station 01-6669000 or the Garda Confidential Line 1800 666 111.